imgly/imgly-sdk-html5/docs/tutorial/photo-editor-integration.md

 We will now initialize the photo editor using JavaScript.
 But before we initialize it, we will have to load an image that we can pass to the editor.

+> :exclamation: *Notice:* Since v2.0.0-beta4 you don't need to pass an
+> `image` option as long as you're not using the UI.
+When no `image` option
+> is passed, the default UI will display a `new` button as well as a
+> drag-and-drop area for loading pictures from the hard drive.

 ```html
 <script>
   window.onload = function() {